Intelecom/Collect/Contact.md

 # Contact us

-If you have any questions regarding the Collect APIs, or if you want a demo account, please feel free to contact us using [this](https://www.intelecom.no/vare-losninger/mobile-tjenester/sms/sms-api/kontakt/) form.
+If you have any questions regarding the Collect APIs, or if you want a demo account, please feel free to contact on [help.puzzel.com](https://help.puzzel.com "Puzzel Help")

-You can also contact us by phone 03050 in Norway.
+You can also contact us by phone +47 21 89 89 89 in Norway.